HaplyHaptics/Haply-API-Java/README.md

 the vital aspects of the haptic simulation across the computer and the control board.

-This is where the hAPI comes in; it allows us to use the familiar computer interface to simplify handling many of the more annoying details of a haptic simulation (i.e. the bits and bytes of communication protocols, specifics about what sensors/actuators are being used, etc.).
+This is where the Haply API comes in; it allows us to use the familiar computer interface to simplify handling many of the more annoying details of a haptic simulation (i.e. the bits and bytes of communication protocols, specifics about what sensors/actuators are being used, etc.).
-The hAPI functions as an intermediary link between the controller and the device.
+The Haply API functions as an intermediary link between the controller and the device.

 1.2.
 SOFTWARE ARCHITECTURE FOR THE HAPLY DEVELOPMENT KIT (HDK)